klebergermano/bash-script-to-push-site-ghpages/README.md

 ## Getting Started
 To use it make sure of:
 - Ignore the BUILD_FOLDER and the PUSH_FOLDER in the .gitignore file;
 - Already have a empty branch called "**gh-pages**" created in your repository.
-(After use the script this branch should have only the static files of the build folder)
+(After use the script this branch should have only the static files of the build folder).

 To execute the script first you should allow it to run as a executable in your machine, to do so, with Bash/Git Bash run: